AdobeDocs/dynamic-media-classic.en/help/using/publishing-spin-set.md

 ## Mark a Spin Set for publish {#marking-a-spin-set-for-publish}

 Mark your Spin Set for publishment for it to be copied to Adobe Dynamic Media Classic Image Servers.
-You can mark your Spin Set for publishment in the Browse Panel by selecting the **[!UICONTROL Mark for Publish]** icon to the left of its name.
+You can mark your Spin Set for publishment in the Browse panel by selecting the **[!UICONTROL Mark for Publish]** icon to the left of its name.
 All images in the set are marked for publish when you mark the Spin Set itself for publish.

 ## Publish the Spin Set {#publishing-the-spin-set}